HeikoBecker/Lassie/DOCUMENTATION.md

   turn can be refined with an adverb.

 Guided by this model, we can structure our natural language around principles of well-typed sentences.

-Hence, we name theorems with nouns (e.g. distributivity, symmetry, definition, etc.) refined with adjectives (e.g. addition, multiplication, left, right).
-Tactical components (tactics or functions which produce tactics) get the verbs (e.g. simplify, resolve, assume, rewrite) and adverbs (e.g. reverse, fully).
-We allow complements (complement phrases) for both object components (e.g. of multiplication, over addition, on the left) and tactical components (e.g. together, with normalization, once) for further refinements.
+We name theorems with nouns (e.g. distributivity, symmetry, definition, etc.) refined with adjectives (e.g. addition, multiplication, left, right).
+Tactical components (tactics or functions which produce tactics) get the verbs (e.g. simplify, resolve, assume, rewrite) and adverbs (e.g. reverse, fully, once).
+We allow complements (complement phrases) for both object components (e.g. of multiplication, over addition, on the left) and tactical components (e.g. with normalization) for further refinements.

+Thus, we parse sentences like

+- "do induction" (`Induct`)
+- "do induction on \`a\`" (`Induct_on 'a'`)
+- "rewrite once with addition association" (`once_rewrite_tac [REAL_ADD_ASSOC] `)
+- "simplify goal and assumptions using multiplication distributivity theorems" (`fs [REAL_LDISTRIB, REAL_RDISTRIB, REAL_SUB_LDISTRIB, ...]`)
+- "resolve assumptions together" (`res_tac`)

 ##### Note
 It was observed experimentally that some users intuitively use theorems